 Before we recommend IV therapy, we review your health history, medications, and goals.
 We also set expectations around timing.
 Some patients notice improved hydration and mental clarity the same day.
 Others describe the more meaningful change as a steadier baseline across the week, especially when the main driver is stress load, travel, or heavy training volume.

-Red light therapy uses specific wavelengths that interact with cellular targets involved in energy production and stress response.
+Photobiomodulation supports tissue-level recovery by using specific wavelengths of red and near-infrared light that interact with cellular targets involved in energy production and stress response.
 Clinically, we look at how it may influence mitochondrial signaling, ATP production, and microcirculation in the treated area.

 IV therapy is often used to support whole-body inputs like hydration and nutrient availability, while red light therapy is commonly used to support tissue comfort and recovery signals in targeted areas.
 We track your response over time so the plan stays grounded in real changes, not assumptions.